Rucha1499/Rucha1499/README.md

 ## Hi there, I am Rucha Patil 👋

-I am a fourth year engineering student.
 I enjoy web development and problem solving!❤️

 I am currently working as a Software Development Engineer at Stockal.